kasturimitra/countriesOfTheWorld/README.md

 # Countries of the World

+##Introduction

+The acquired data is a table with facts about the countries in the world.
+These include GDP per capita, population, literacy rate, to name a few.

+We'll be making visualizations of these, often categorizing them by the pre-defined regions.

+##Usage

 The data used is available publicly at [Kaggle](https://www.kaggle.com/fernandol/countries-of-the-world/version/1).

 The data has been saved as an Excel Workbook to make it compatible with Tableau.
+Since the original dataset used commas as decimal separators, they've been replaced with decimal points.
+This ensures teh values aren't interpreted as strings.

 ## Regions